Dieckmann condensation

 The Dieckmann condensation is the intramolecular chemical reaction of diesters with base to give β-keto esters.
 It is named after the German chemist Walter Dieckmann (1869–1925).
 The equivalent intermolecular reaction is the Claisen condensation.
+Dieckmann condensations are highly effective routes to 5-, 6-, and 7-member rings, but poor for larger rings.

 Reaction mechanism

 Deprotonation of an ester at the α-position generates an enolate ion which then undergoes a 5-exo-trig nucleophilic attack to give a cyclic enol.
-Protonation with a Brønsted-Lowry acid (H3O+ for example) re-forms the β-keto ester.
+Protonation with a Brønsted–Lowry acid (H3O+ for example) re-forms the β-keto ester.

 Due to the steric stability of five- and six-membered rings, these structures will preferentially be formed.
 1,6 diesters will form five-membered cyclic β-keto esters, while 1,7 diesters will form six-membered β-keto esters.